lambdamikel/LambdaSpeak3/README.md

 ### LambdaSpeak 3 in the Headlines

-LambdaSpeak 3 got a mention in the **Computer Shopper December 2019** issue.
-I got permission from the chief editor to upload the [excerpt here - check it out!](images/Computer_Shopper_-_December_2019-LS3.pdf)
+LambdaSpeak 3 got a mention in the **ComputerShopper December 2019** magazine UK issue.
+I got permission from the editor-in-chief, Madeline Bennett, to upload a brief PDF [excerpt here - check it out!](images/Computer_Shopper_-_December_2019-LS3.pdf)

 ### CPC Connection